 Yes, he’s leaving.
 He’s made up his mind.
 Is that okay?
 He feels trapped by someone that will not accept him for whom he is.
 He feels that she wants him to be someone else.
+He feels that way about everyone, though.
 Does she really want to know why he is running?
 Does she care?
 Indeed, being with her has brought him outside of himself.
 He’s played the game.
 He’s perfected the charade.
 But he’s had enough.
 He wants to be himself.
 Yet, the struggle inside him won’t let it be that simple.

 His mind is a mess.
-He has valid reason for wanting to escape, but, at the same time, he knows it’s rather selfish.
+We begin to understand that he might actually have valid reason for wanting to escape; but, at the same time, he seems to know that it’s rather selfish.
 Should he continue to pretend?
-Should continue this one-sided relationship?
+Should he continue this one-sided relationship?
 He can’t look at her anymore.

 4. Second Life Syndrome

 The grand title track on this masterpiece of an album begins quietly.
 Much like this song, the feelings inside our protagonist are slowly welling up and up until he’s ready to burst.”We’re waiting for/ The decrees of providence/ I don’t want to waste/ Any more of my life”.